 Role of Female Hormones During Menstruating Life

-- Play a major role in the menstrual cycle, pregnancy, fertility, bone and cardiovascular health
+Female hormones play a major role in the menstrual cycle, pregnancy, fertility, bone and cardiovascular health.
+Imbalances can result in –

 What is “Estrogen Dominance”